Thursday, February 02, 2012

 Gaza

-The tin roofs make it looks like diamond dust from above.
+The tin roofs make it look like diamond dust from above.
 That and the density of population, in stark contrast to that just across the armistice line.

 Monday, December 22, 2008